ehotaling/Disease_Prediction/Readme.md

 # Disease Prediction from Symptoms (Data Mining Project)

 This project builds a multi-class disease classifier using symptom data.
-The trained model can predict the most likely disease given a set of symptoms and return a recommended treatment using fuzzy matching.
+The trained model can predict the most likely disease given a set of symptoms and return a recommended treatment.
+As of the latest update, the CLI now leverages GPT-4o mini for interpreting user-described symptoms using natural language.
+This improves user interaction and expands flexibility in symptom input.
 This project is part of a data mining learning initiative and includes Python scripts for data cleaning, feature selection, model training, and prediction via a CLI interface.

 ---